This article was last updated by on

 Therefore, the soil should be well-draining, absorbing adequate moisture while throwing out the excess water and helping supply maximum nutrients to the entire plant.

-You can attain so by watering the Arrowhead plant once every one to two weeks, depending upon the season of the year.
+You can attain so by watering the Arrowhead plant varieties once every one to two weeks, depending upon the season of the year.

 Moreover, a regular watering schedule will prevent the soil from compacting.